AstroJames/PLASMAtools/README.md

 # Python tools for reading and manipulating plasma fluid simulations

 Utilises MP parallelisation, lots of vectorisation through the `numpy` library, JIT compiling for I/O through `numba`, and `joblib` for any trivial parallelisation.
 There are a number of FFTs the library can use, depending upon what is available.
 The fastest (by a factor of a few) is `pyfftw`.
-Currently I am working on MPI implemtnations for both FFT and derivative class, which is invaluable for large mem. jobs with more than (1k^3) cells.
+Currently I am working on MPI implmentations for both FFT and derivative class, which is invaluable for large mem. jobs with more than (1k^3) cells.

 Currently the reading of FLASH data is handled by the `read.py` code, which has classes for particles and fields, and can read `FLASH`, `RAMSES` and `BHAC` simulation data.